New Mexico election drama has roots in wider county movement

 “There is a lot of things they have found, that they are saying, that are not true,” Holmes said.

-Nonetheless, the commissioners voted to stop using the ballot tabulators before the November election.
+Nonetheless, the commissioners — led by Couy Griffin, co-founder of “Cowboys for Trump,” who was convicted of entering restricted U.S. Capitol grounds during the Jan.
+6 insurrection — voted to stop using the ballot tabulators before the November election.

 Clements was among those urging Otero County commissioners against certification of the June 7 primary results, repeating conspiracy theories about voting equipment that trace back to the days immediately following the 2020 election.
 Holmes, the clerk, said the primary was conducted without problems.